Last Updated on July 21, 2021 by

 Darvocet withdrawal symptoms resemble those typically associated with opiate cessation.

 *After approximately 2000 US deaths from Darvocet in 2010 the FDA issued a recommendation to physicians to no longer prescribe it, and for consumers to stop using and safely dispose of the drug.
-Darvocet was banned in European countries in 2005 for the same reason.
+Darvocet was banned in European countries in 2005 for similar reasons.

-Approximately 10 million people were taking Darvocet in the treatment of mild to moderate pain and other conditions when it was SUPPOSED to be banned from sale in the US in 2010.
+Approximately 10 million people were taking Darvocet for the treatment of mild to moderate pain and other conditions when the FDA recommended against prescribing the drug in the US in 2010.
 The drug was banned in 2005 in European countries, 5 years earlier.
-In the US the drug was never actually banned; The FDA requested the drugmaker voluntarily withdraw it from being sold and asked consumers to stop using it.
-If they had a stockpile consumers were asked to dispose of it safely.5 Shockingly, the drug continued to be sold and used for a time by trusting but uninformed consumers.
+The FDA requested the drugmaker voluntarily withdraw it from being sold and asked consumers to stop using it.
+If they had a stockpile consumers were asked to dispose of it safely.
+In some cases, the drug continued to be sold and used for a time by trusting but uninformed consumers.

 The generic opioid propoxyphene was created by drugmaker Lilly about 5 decades ago, who later sold the rights to smaller pharmaceutical companies.
-The drug was highly profitable which begs the question of why would Lilly offload one of their best products — unless perhaps they knew trouble was ahead?
+Fatal injuries to the heart were cited as a major concern.
+5

-Darvocet, Darvon, Darvocet–N50, Darvocet-N100 are some of the brand names for medications containing (generic) propoxyphene, or propoxyphene napsylate.
+Darvocet, Darvon, Darvocet–N50, and Darvocet-N100 are some of the brand names for medications containing (generic) propoxyphene, or propoxyphene napsylate.
 One version of the drug is blended with acetaminophen.
-In the UK the drug was marketed as Co-proxamol and Distalgesic.
+In the UK the drug was combined with paracetamol, marketed as Co-proxamol and Distalgesic.
 Propoxyphene was also called “dextropropoxyphene” in European countries.

-Like all opioid drugs, they are addictive, and some ended up being sold on the street.
+Like opioid drugs, propoxyphene-based drugs are subject to addiction, and some end up being sold on the street.
 Because of their pink color, names developed such as “pinks,” “footballs,” “65’s,” and “N’s.”
-The pills can be swallowed or crushed and snorted, etc. producing a high that lasts 4-6 hours.
+The pills can be swallowed or crushed and snorted, dissolved and injected, etc., producing a high that lasts 4-6 hours.

 Any medication can produce unwanted side effects and may lead to the desire to discontinue use.
 It is important to gently taper rather than abruptly stop taking a medication.
 In general, medications should be tapered rather than stopped all at once.